jup-ag/space-station/labs/2-perpetual-exchange/2-jlp-pool.md

 ---
-sidebar_label: "User Guides"
+sidebar_label: "JLP Pool"
-title: "User Guide"
+title: "JLP Pool"
-description: How to Use Perpetual Exchange
+description: How to Become Liquidity Provider
 ---

-## JLP Pool
 Users have the opportunity to become Liquidity Providers (LPs) by allocating their assets or tokens into the JLP (Jupiter Liquidity Pool) and, in return, receive LP tokens.

 ### JLP, Liquidity Provider Token